LI7XI/AudioAnalyzerDocs/docs/handler-types/rms.md

 Time in milliseconds.
 A float number that is greater than `0`.<br/>

 When not zero, smooths the result in such a way that it takes roughly Attack milliseconds to raise from one stable level to another.
 Very roughly.<br/>
 It may be useful when values are updating too quickly.
+This parameter is similar to AudioLevel `RMSAttack`.

 _Examples:_